Pringled/pyversity/README.md

 All strategies are evaluated across 4 recommendation datasets.
 Full methodology and detailed results can be found in [`benchmarks`](benchmarks/).

-DPP is the clear winner: it boosts ILAD/ILMD by 26-44% and 54-86% respectivelywhile improving relevance by 1.8-3.1%.
+DPP is the clear winner: it boosts ILAD/ILMD by 26-44% and 54-86% respectively while improving relevance by 1.8-3.1%.
 Use `diversity=0.5-0.8` for best overall results.

 ## Motivation